 When a track push open event is registered the Identifier field will be included in the dataFields section so that you can later segment on specific push actions.

-Example of a Text Input and Custom Action Action Button
+The following screenshot shows an example of a Text Input and Custom Action button:

 Push Action Buttons require the use of Iterable's Mobile SDK (at least version 5.0.0 on iOS and 3.0.0 on Android).